Watchmaking & Clockmaking

 Back to Projects

 I'm quite fond of devices that measure time.
-This, combined with my affinity to mechanical things, has led me to creating, repaining, and restoring a variety of clocks & watches.
+This, combined with my affinity for mechanical things, has led me to creating, repaining, and restoring a variety of clocks & watches.
 Here, I'll provide a quick overview of the various timepieces I've worked on.

 Battery replacements